spiritphyz/Save-the-Environment/README.md

 Let's save our settings for a better future.

 ## Sublime Text
-* use Tomorrow Night theme
+* use [Oceanic Next](https://github.com/voronianski/oceanic-next-color-scheme) for React / JSX syntax highlighting
 * use Vintageous for Vim keybindings
 * highlight current line and emphasize matching braces
 * use 2 spaces instead of tabs